 Used to thin or thicken the paint depending on your technique, there are dozens of these on the market today all with different functions from various manufacturers.
 For our studio based oil painting classes, I recommend Micheal Hardings PM1 but you may wish to use an alternative such as Zest-it Clear Painting Medium (non-toxic) or the more traditional Cold Pressed Linseed Oil.

 We will look at the mediums in more detail within the class.

 A Medium Dipper

-A small tin or glass type pot used to hold and store painting medium.
+A small tin pot/tub or glass type pot used to hold and store painting medium.
 Artist’s Dipper with lid.
-(Please do not use plastic, unless it is specifically for painting mediums.)
+(Please do not use plastic, unless it is specifically for painting mediums, as they can dissolve.)

 or Cotton Rags for Cleaning Brushes & Paint Cleaning.
 My preference is Blue Roll simply because I use rolls and rolls of the stuff, but a good disposable, absorbent kitchen towel/cloth is vital for cleaning after a painting session.

 A small A5 Notebook and Pen/Pencil